onlyhavecans/dotfiles/README.md

 ### git ###
 * The global gitignore is mac/python/ruby/chef/go/ect oriented
-* I have some standard git-hooks setups for languages I use a lot, I set them with `git config core.hooksPath ~/dotfiles/git/lang-hooks` in the git dir
+* I have some standard git-hooks setups for languages I use a lot.
+I set them with `setgithooks $lang` in the root of a git dir.
+I'd love to try and make this into a direnv setting

 ### tmux ###
 * live by tmux